Barry Hankerson

-Barry Hankerson (born August 3, 1947) is an American record producer, music label owner and manager.
-Hankerson is the founder of Blackground Records.
-He is the uncle of singer and actress Aaliyah.
+Barry Hankerson (born August 3, 1947) is an American record producer, music label owner, and manager.
+Hankerson is the founder of Blackground Records, and the uncle of late singer and actress Aaliyah.

 Career

 Born and raised in Harlem, New York City, Hankerson attended Central State University in Ohio, where he majored in sociology and played on the football team.
-After unsuccessfully auditioning for the New York Jets, he moved to Detroit, Michigan, where he worked as a community organizer in the office of mayor Coleman Young in the early 1970s.
+After trying out unsuccessfully for the New York Jets, he moved to Detroit, Michigan, where he worked as a community organizer in the office of mayor Coleman Young in the early 1970s.
 Later in the decade, Hankerson moved into the entertainment industry, helping to produce the 1976 film Pipe Dreams, which he also costarred in with his then-wife Gladys Knight.
 He produced Ron Milner's play Don't Get God Started in 1988.

 Hankerson formed Blackground in 1993, as a result of unsuccessful efforts to sign his niece, Aaliyah, to big record labels.
-Using his connection with singer R. Kelly, who he managed at the time, Hankerson obtained a contract with Jive to distribute the release of Aaliyah's debut album Age Ain't Nothing but a Number.
+Using his connection with singer R. Kelly, whom he managed at the time, Hankerson obtained a contract with Jive to distribute the release of Aaliyah's debut album Age Ain't Nothing but a Number.
 Initially named Blackground Enterprises, the label switched its name to Blackground Entertainment and later Blackground Records in 2000.
-It co-operated with a publishing company founded by Hankerson, named Black Fountain Music.
-Hankerson served as Aaliyah's manager until 1995 when her father, Michael Haughton, took over as manager.
+It cooperated with a publishing company founded by Hankerson, named Black Fountain Music.
+Hankerson served as Aaliyah's manager until 1995, when her father, Michael Haughton, took over as manager.
 Aaliyah remained on his label until her death on August 25, 2001.
 Additionally, Hankerson managed and produced The Winans, and was a percussionist on their albums Let My People Go and Decisions.
 He also managed Toni Braxton.

 Hankerson has been a strong supporter of Barack Obama, contributing heavily to both campaigns and producing a movie on him in 2012 titled The Obama Effect for the newly launched Blackground Pictures.
 It was directed by Charles S. Dutton and stars him, Katt Williams and Meagan Good.

 Personal life

-Hankerson married Gladys Knight in October 1974; after four years the couple divorced.
+Hankerson married Gladys Knight in October 1974; after four years, the couple divorced.
 He has one daughter and two sons; one with Knight, Shanga-Ali Hankerson and Jomo Hankerson, his oldest son, from a previous marriage.
+Hankerson married his current wife, Kathy, in June 2007, and they have four children together: three sons, Jibreel Ali, River Ali, and Che Ali Hankerson, and one daughter, Suhana Noor Hankerson.
 Hankerson is the brother of Diane Haughton and uncle to her and Michael Haughton's two children, American R&B singer Aaliyah and Rashad Haughton.